 Certain of the manual assembly operations require expertise that will require significant and ongoing training of the personnel at the location performing the assembly.
-The products currently made using manual assembly in Salt Lake City are different than the products that we currently make in Mexico.
-The transfer of production will require a significant transfer of knowledge from Salt Lake City to the new manufacturing location, and if this is not completed successfully, we could experience production interruptions and production quality issues which could adversely affect our sales and income.
+The products made using manual assembly in Salt Lake City are different than the products that we historically have made in Mexico.
+The transfer of production requires a significant transfer of knowledge from Salt Lake City to the new manufacturing location, and if this is not completed successfully, we could experience production interruptions and production quality issues which could adversely affect our sales and income.